rust-lang/rust-wiki-backup/Unit-testing.md

 }
 ```

+A test function's signature must have no arguments and no return value.
 To run the tests in a crate, it must be compiled with the '--test' flag: `rustc myprogram.rs --test -o myprogram-tests`.
 Running the resulting executable will run all the tests in the crate.
 A test is considered successful if its function returns; if fail is called, directly or indirectly, then the test fails.

 When compiling a crate with the '--test' flag '--cfg test' is also implied, so that tests can be conditionally compiled.